Businesses are always looking for new ways to drive growth and the recent trend shows sales gamification is gaining popularity.

 When working towards a big goal, experts suggest breaking it down into smaller, achievable tasks.
 These are called KPIs or Key Performance Indicators.
 The logic is simple.
 The human brain craves validation.
 By allowing the instant gratification and release of serotonin that gamification provides employees, you’re creating an environment of automated self-motivation.

 Research in psychology shows that positive reinforcement makes people want to do better.
 By adding gamification to your sales strategy, you’re offering your employees the positive reinforcement of completing a task (selling more).
-It’s the same as if you walked up to them, patted them on the back, and said, “good job” after every sales completed.
+It’s the same as if you walked up to them, patted them on the back, and said, “good job” after every sale completed.
 They’ll feel good, work more efficiently, bring in more sales, and drive growth for your company.

 By setting KPIs like ‘number of daily calls’ and tracking performance through a point system, you can motivate your employees to increase their productivity.
 Spinify offers gamified elements like rewards, points, coupons, challenges, levels, and leaderboards, so you have a lot to choose from.